Register for Holt Adoptee Camp! Sign Up →

 Holt begins work in Romania

-After the fall of communism in 1989, the former Eastern Bloc country of Romania opened its doors to outsiders – including to its 650 state orphanages where over 100,000 children were found living in horrifying conditions.
-In 1990, Holt was among the first organizations to come to the aid of Romania’s institutionalized children — developing a range of USAID-funded child and family welfare programs throughout the 1990s.
+After the fall of communism in 1989, the former Eastern Bloc country of Romania opens its doors to outsiders — including to its 650 state orphanages where more than 100,000 children are found living in horrifying conditions.
+In 1990, Holt is among the first organizations to come to the aid of Romania’s institutionalized children, developing a range of USAID-funded child and family welfare programs throughout the 1990s.

 Holt begins finding families for children from China

-In 1992, Holt facilitated its first international adoption from China to the United States.
+In 1992, Holt facilitates its first international adoption from China to the United States.
 In the years since, Holt has become a leading agency in finding families for children from China, particularly children with special needs and older children.
 To date, Holt has placed more children with special needs than any other agency.
-In the late 1990s, Holt also began allying with the government of China to develop model foster care programs — providing family-like alternatives for children in institutional care.
-In the ensuing years, Holt replicated this model for children throughout China.
+In the late 1990s, Holt also begins allying with the government of China to develop model foster care programs — providing family-like alternatives for children in institutional care.
+In the ensuing years, Holt replicates this model for children throughout China.

 adoptive mother with daughter adopted from china